The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

 You can find tomato food at your local garden center or from Burpee.

 Bhut jolokia plants are very sensitive to temperature changes.
-The ideal temperature is between 70-90°F, and rapid changes can cause the plant to drop its flowers, or fail to thrive.
+The ideal temperature is between 70 and 90°F, and rapid changes can cause the plant to drop its flowers, or fail to thrive.

 As they grow, you may need to stake your plants or use a tomato cage to prevent the stem from breaking in high winds, particularly when fruiting.